ayushxx7/ayush-mandowara-blog/content/NLP/02-Lexical-Processing.md

 To build a bag-of-words model in Python, you can use the scikit-learn library.
 As you saw, you get lots of redundant features after building the model.
 There can be features such as ‘get’ and ‘getting’, ‘goes’ and ‘going’, ‘see’ and ‘seeing’ and along with a lot of other duplicate features.
 They are not exactly duplicates but they’re redundant in the sense that they’re not giving you any extra information about the message.
 In fact, the words ‘winner’ and ‘win’ are equivalent when your goal is to detect whether a message is spam or not.

 Hence, keeping the two separate is actually going to hinder the performance of the machine learning algorithm since it is redundant information.
 Also, this redundancy is going to increase the number of features due to which the classifier can face the curse of dimensionality (error increases with the increase in number of features).
 To get rid of this problem, we can use stemming and lemmatization.

+# Stemming and Lemmatization
+Stemming makes sure that different variations of a word, say ‘warm’, warmer’, ‘warming’ and ‘warmed,’ are represented by a single token - ‘warm’, because they all represent the same information (represented by the 'stem' of the word).

+Another similar preprocessing step (and an alternative to stemming) is lemmatisation.

+## Stemming
+It is a rule-based technique that just chops off the suffix of a word to get its root form, which is called the ‘stem’.
+For example, if you use a stemmer to stem the words of the string - "The driver is racing in his boss’ car", the words ‘driver’ and ‘racing’ will be converted to their root form by just chopping of the suffixes ‘er’ and ‘ing’.
+So, ‘driver’ will be converted to ‘driv’ and ‘racing’ will be converted to ‘rac’.

+You might think that the root forms (or stems) don’t resemble the root words - ‘drive’ and ‘race’.
+You don’t have to worry about this because the stemmer will convert all the variants of ‘drive’ and ‘racing’ to those root forms only.
+So, it will convert ‘drive’, ‘driving’, etc. to ‘driv’, and ‘race’, ‘racer’, etc. to ‘rac’.
+This gives us satisfactory results in most cases.

+There are two popular stemmers:
+- Porter stemmer: This was developed in 1980 and works only on English words.
+You can find all the detailed rules of this stemmer [here](http://snowball.tartarus.org/algorithms/porter/stemmer.html).
+- Snowball stemmer: This is a more versatile stemmer that not only works on English words but also on words of other languages such as French, German, Italian, Finnish, Russian, and many more languages.
+You can learn more about this stemmer [here](http://snowball.tartarus.org/).

+## Lemmatization
+This is a more sophisticated technique (and perhaps more 'intelligent') in the sense that it doesn't just chop off the suffix of a word.
+Instead, it takes an input word and searches for its base word by going recursively through all the variations of dictionary words.
+The base word in this case is called the lemma.
+Words such as ‘feet’, ‘drove’, ‘arose’, ‘bought’, etc. can’t be reduced to their correct base form using a stemmer.
+But a lemmatizer can reduce them to their correct base form.
+The most popular lemmatizer is the WordNet lemmatizer created by a team of researchers at the Princeton university.
+You can read more about it [here](https://wordnet.princeton.edu/).

+Nevertheless, you may sometimes find yourself confused in whether to use a stemmer or a lemmatizer in your application.
+The following points might help you make the decision:
+1. A stemmer is a rule based technique, and hence, it is much faster than the lemmatizer (which searches the dictionary to look for the lemma of a word).
+On the other hand, a stemmer typically gives less accurate results than a lemmatizer.
+2. A lemmatizer is slower because of the dictionary lookup but gives better results than a stemmer.
+Now, as a side note, it is important to know that for a lemmatizer to perform accurately, you need to provide the part-of-speech tag of the input word (noun, verb, adjective etc.).
+It would suffice to know that there are often cases when the POS tagger itself is quite inaccurate on your text, and that will worsen the performance of the lemmatizer as well.
+In short, you may want to consider a stemmer rather than a lemmatiser if you notice that POS tagging is inaccurate.

+Lemmatization expected the POS tag of the word to be passed along with the word.

+Lemmatization only works on correctly spelt words.
+Since there are a lot of misspelt words in the dataset, lemmatization makes no changes to them.

+In general, you can try both and see if its worth using a lemmatizer over a stemmer.
+If a stemmer is giving you almost same results with increased efficiency than choose a stemmer, otherwise use a lemmatizer.